 The main risk during the evaporation of alcohol is starting a fire or an explosion.

-That means if you have a gas stove, you should not use it to evaporate the alcohol!
+That means if you have a gas stove, you should not use it to evaporate the alcohol.

-Since you are not advised to use an open flame, there are many safe alternatives that involve the use of no heat or indirect heat.
+There are many safe alternatives that involve the use of no heat or indirect heat.

 No Heat Method